DIY tricks make life easier for seniors and caregivers

 6. Prevent soap from falling to the shower floor

-To stop this from happening, get a pair of old pantyhose and cut it in half so you have one leg.
-Put the bar of soap into the foot and tie the top end to the shower head or a handy grab bar.
+To stop this from happening, get a pair of old pantyhose and cut it at the top of one leg.
+Put the bar of soap into the foot and tie the top end of the leg to the shower head or a handy grab bar.

 7. Organize medications